openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 - `sgx_qe_get_quote_size(uint32_t *p_quote_size)`
     - Return the size of the buffer needed to hold the SGX ECDSA quote to be generated.
 - `sgx_qe_get_quote(const sgx_report_t *p_app_report, uint32_t quote_size, uint8_t *p_quote)`
-    - Generate an SGX ECDSA quote from the input application enclave SGX report, and return it in the caller-supplied buffer.
+    - Generate an SGX ECDSA quote for the input application enclave SGX report, and return it in the caller-supplied buffer.

-### Project Compile and Linking
+### Project Compilation and Linking

 As defined in `cmake` configuration file `host/CMakeLists.txt`, for OE SDK built on an SGX platform, the host-side plugin library code is linked with the DCAP static library.